-- program-supporting scientific investigations and monitoring, educational and outreach programs, internal and external communications and coordination, and legal support actions; - 2) initiatives that improve the efficiency and effectiveness of other programs; and - 3) activities required for governance and administration of a public agency.
+- program-supporting scientific investigations and monitoring, educational and outreach programs, internal and external communications and coordination, and legal support actions; - initiatives that improve the efficiency and effectiveness of other programs; and - activities required for governance and administration of a public agency.

 Generally, such activities differ in specifics from year to year.
-Successful groundwater management of the Barton Springs segment of the Edwards under the Habitat Conservation Plan (HCP) requires operation and maintenance of a fully functioning GCD in compliance with all applicable statutes and Rules in its entire jurisdictional area.
+Successful groundwater management of the Aquifer under the HCP requires operation and maintenance of a fully functioning GCD in compliance with all applicable statutes and rules in its entire jurisdictional area.

-All specific activities undertaken by the District during this reporting period, whether considered as direct or indirect management of the Aquifer are described in greater detail in Appendix C of this report.
+All specific activities undertaken by the District during this reporting period, whether considered as direct or indirect management of the Aquifer, are described in greater detail in Appendix C of this report.
 Appendix C is intended to reflect the detailed progress, activities and actions implemented by the District to achieve the HCP minimization measures.
-Appendix C is an excerpt from the FY 2019 Management Plan Annual Report referred to as, "Appendix B - Assessment of Progress toward Management Plan Goals and Objectives"
+Appendix C is an excerpt from the FY 2020 Management Plan Annual Report referred to as, "Appendix B - Assessment of Progress toward Management Plan Goals and Objectives."

-The FY 2019 Management Plan Annual Report comprises a supporting complement to this stand-alone "Habitat Conservation Plan Annual Report".
-The FY 2019 Management Plan Annual Report, which can be viewed in full and downloaded at: https://bseacd.org/uploads/FY-2019-Final-Annual-Report-Audit-and-App-B-12.12.19.pdf
+The FY 2020 MP Annual Report comprises a supporting complement to this stand-alone "Habitat Conservation Plan Annual Report."
+The FY 2020 MP Annual Report can be viewed in full and downloaded at:

+https://bseacd.org/uploads/12.10.2020-Annual-Report-with-App-A-and-B.pdf